Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-4. We can check if all items in a collection whether the are null or whitespace with lambda and All assert.
+4. We can check if all items in a collection whether they are null with `.Should().NotContainNulls()`.

 ```C#
         [Fact]
         public void HaveNoEmptyDefaultWeapon()
         {
              //Assert.All(_sut.Weapons, weapon => Assert.False(string.IsNullOrWhiteSpace(weapon)));
             _sut.Weapons.Should().NotContainNulls();
         }